msandow/mithril-app-template/README.md

 <p>&nbsp;</p>

 #### <a name="app-multiclass"></a>m.multiClass(subClass1, [subClassN...])
-For those of us that develop in CoffeeScript, this method allows for composition of many aritrary subclasses onto a new class when passed to Coffee's built in `extend` functionality.
+For those of us that develop in CoffeeScript, this method allows for composition of many arbitrary subclasses onto a new class when passed to Coffee's built in `extend` functionality.

 **Example**